web349/logging/README.md

 * Each instance of a `Logger` class creates its own context `logger.Context` for identification purposes.
 * While technically possible, multiple threads should not share the same `Logger` instance.
 * Each `Logger` context keeps track of an `int64` Event ID field.
+* At the moment of writing `SlackLogger` only supports sending of unenriched, text-only messages.

 ## Datadog logger usage examples